Section 5.6 Relations in Action

 meaning it is indexed at 2

-.Instead of comparing the values of individual colors, we will now compare the lightness between two complementary pairs to create the light mode and the dark mode.
+.We will now compare the lightness between two complementary pairs to create the light mode and the dark mode.
 This can be done by adding the lightness value of each color in the pair before comparing them.
+For example, let’s calculate the total lightness of the pair (violet, green):

 Comp